 Note: High, medium and low function is relative within the NDIS population and not comparable to the general population.

-Slide 33: Utilisation of Committed Supports

-A graph shows the comparison between the utilisation of committed supports by the year that the support was expected to be provided.
+Average annualised committed supports by level of function Utilisation of Committed Supports This data demonstrates the utilisation of committed supports by the year they were expected to be provided as at 30 June 2019 and 30 September 2019.